Simonside Hills

 The Simonside Hills are a hill range in Northumberland, England near the town of Rothbury.
 Most of the hills are around 300–400 m high and are popular spots for hikers in the area.
 The highest point is Tosson Hill at 440 m.

 There are several single pitch rock climbing crags dotted along the hillside, notably Simonside North Face and Ravensheugh.

 Etymology

 In a document dated to 1279 Simonside was called Simundessete.
 By 1580 the name had become Simontside.
 The name may be a corruption of Sigemund's seat or Sigemund's settlement.
 Sigemund or Sigmund is the name of an old Germanic hero from the Volsunga Saga and the Nibelungenlied who is mentioned in the Anglo-Saxon poem Beowulf.
 WW Tomlinson, in his Comprehensive Guide To Northumberland (1916), stated that "Simon of mythology was, it seems, a domestic brewer to King Arthur, identical with the German Sigmund, and very fond of killing dragons".
 This points to the possibility that the Simon of Simonside Hill is the Sigemund mentioned in Beowulf and subsequently Norse and Teutonic myths.
-It is worth noting that in Scandinavia and Germany, Sigmund is not generally associated with dragon-slaying, his son Sigurd or Siegfried is.
+In Scandinavia and Germany, Sigmund is not generally associated with dragon-slaying, his son Sigurd or Siegfried is.
 His killing of a dragon was mentioned in Beowulf, however.